SED-EEW/SED-EEW-SeisComP-contributions/apps/eew/scvsmag-dev/descriptions/scvsmag.rst

 scvsmag configuration
 ---------------------

-scvsmag receives the amplitudes from :ref:`scenvelope` via the messaging system.
+scvsmag receives the amplitudes from :ref:`sceewenv` via the messaging system.
-When the scenvelope is configured to send the amplitudes to the "VS" group instead of "AMPLITUDE", the configuration must be adjusted.
+When *sceewenv* is configured to send the amplitudes to the "VS" group instead of "AMPLITUDE", the configuration must be adjusted.
 In this case, replace the "AMPLITUDE" group with the "VS" message group in :confval:`connection.subscriptions`: